svarghese1998/svarghese1998/README.md

 ## I'm a Data Engineer and an aspiring Drummer 🥁
 - 👨‍💻 I currently work as a consultent with Kubrick Group.
-- 🌱 I’m working on watering my plants using a raspberry Pi.
+- 🌱 I’m working on building out my first data engennering project
 - 🥅 2023 Goal: Build and use a Graph Database to generate useful incites
 - 👨‍🏫 Education: BSc Accounting and Finance.